Pinterest Hidden Image

 Here's everything you need to make this easy Baileys Irish cream recipe from scratch:

-ingredients for vegan baileys measured out in bowls on a wooden table.Pin
+ingredients for homemade vegan baileys measured in bowls on a marble surface.Pin

 Ingredient Notes

-• Irish whiskey.
-Jameson is the best for this recipe, but you can use any whiskey of your choice.
+Whiskey: Jameson Irish whiskey is the best for this recipe, but you can use any Irish whiskey you have to hand.

-• Vegan condensed milk.
-You can use homemade condensed milk or storebought.
-Nature's Charm condensed coconut or condensed oat milk are my favorites.
-I've seen a lot of recipes using maple syrup but condensed milk really gives you a great sweetness without an overpowering flavor and thick consistency without using cashews.
+Vegan condensed milk: This recipe will work using either sweetened condensed coconut or sweetened condensed oat milk.
+I recommend homemade condensed milk or Nature's Charm for the best quality.
+A lot of recipes use maple syrup, but condensed milk gives sweetness without an overpowering flavor of maple, and a thick consistency without using cashews.

 Pin